Chart Color Schemes

 Educational attainment in Bradbury aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 17.4%, significantly lower than Greater Sydney's average of 38.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (4.4%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 37.8% of residents aged 15+ holding vocational credentials - advanced diplomas (10.6%) and certificates (27.2%).
+Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (27.2%).
+Educational participation is high, with 30.8% of residents currently enrolled in formal education, comprising 11.9% in primary, 8.3% in secondary, and 3.6% in tertiary education.

-Educational participation is high, with 30.8% of residents currently enrolled in formal education.
+Educational participation is notably high, with 30.8% of residents currently enrolled in formal education.
 This includes 11.9% in primary education, 8.3% in secondary education, and 3.6% pursuing tertiary education.

 Frequently Asked Questions - Education